MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-sharepoint-save-share.md

 ## Prerequisites to sharing a report from Power BI Desktop

-To share a file stored in OneDrive or SharePoint the follow must all be true:
+To share a file stored in OneDrive or SharePoint the following requirements must all be met:
--	Be signed-in to Power BI Desktop with your Azure Active Directory account.
+-	You are signed-in to Power BI Desktop with your Azure Active Directory account.
 -	The feature is enabled through the options menu in Power BI Desktop.
 -	The feature is enabled by your Power BI Admin.

-Learn more about how users can [view Power BI files in their browser](../collaborate-share/service-sharepoint-viewer.md). through links shared with them via Power BI Desktop.
+Learn more about how users can [view Power BI files in their browser](../collaborate-share/service-sharepoint-viewer.md) through links shared with them via Power BI Desktop.

 ## Considerations and limitations